miracuse/miracuse.github.io/docs/more/specializations/fell_knight.md

 > Advanced Specialization

-A member of a controversial [Knight](../specializations/knight.md) Order that believes in using any means necessary to resolve conflicts.
-Unlike their noble counterparts, Fell Knights leverage poison, fear, and underhanded tactics to ensure that warfare will remain as brief as possible.
-Their signature weapons are the Mournblades, cursed swords with demons sealed inside that funnel the power of defeated enemies into the user.
+A member of a controversial [Knight Order](../the_world.html#knight-order) that believes in using any means necessary to resolve conflicts.
+Unlike traditional [Knights](knight.html), Fell Knights will leverage poison, fear, and underhanded tactics to ensure that warfare remains as brief as possible.
+Despite their ideals, Fell Knights are generally thought of as violent mercenaries masquerading as proper Knights.

 {% include specialization_kits.html %}